Chingu-cohorts/pmrok/README.md

 organization the ones used are all rooted in and Agile and Lean way of directing and performing project work.

-The information included he is free for you to share inside and outside your teams.
+The information included here is free for you to share inside and outside your teams.
 However, as a Chingu PM you have the responsibility of helping this site grow and mature by: